 Proprietary LLC documents.
 Our documents proprietary and licensed to the client for specific permitted use.
 They are never distributed for reuse.
 We reserve the right to decline to do business or file formation paperwork that lists a competing asset protection law firm as registered agent or otherwise threatens the proprietary nature of our documents.

 Note on the availability of loans to real estate investors.
 It is occasionally necessary for an investor to “shop” lenders (just as he or she might need to shop title companies, insurers, and other providers) in order to determine which of these is most friendly to the investor’s structure and business model.
-Note that some lenders (although by no means all) may be uninformed about series LLCs or express resistance to lending to a series LLC.
+Note that some lenders (although by no means all) may be uninformed about series LLCs or express resistance to lending to them.
 As to obtaining loans, this firm does not make any assurances that you or your entity will be able to get a loan from any particular lender.
-Any alleged representations and warranties as to a client’s ability to get a loan, or obtain a line of credit, whether individually or in the name of an LLC or a series of an LLC, are expressly refuted and disclaimed.
+Any alleged representations and warranties as to a client’s ability to borrow money, get a loan, or obtain a line of credit, whether individually or in the name of an LLC or a series of an LLC, are expressly refuted and disclaimed.
 Lawyers never make any such assurances or guarantees.

 Competing lawyers as registered agents.
 We reserve the right to decline to file formation paperwork that lists a competing asset protection law firm as registered agent or otherwise threatens the proprietary nature of our documents.